-“One Saturday afternoon everyone was occupied, a rarity in my house.
-I brought out my paints which I had purchased on a just in case whim.
+“One Saturday afternoon, everyone was occupied, a rarity in my house.
+I brought out my paints which I had purchased on a just-in-case whim.
 I had a photo of one of my kids running with a kite on the beach in Biddeford Pool.
 Big beach, big sky, little person.
 I was very nervous,” admits Williams.
 “I painted all afternoon.
 The time flew by.
 I was in a zone and on a high.
 I painted until midnight.”
 Even at this point, she knew this was the beginning of something bigger.

 “It started off taking a week or two of holiday.
 Then once I quit working full time, we spent the month of July and Labor Day weekend,” shares Williams.
-“We rented for many years and finally bought five years ago.
-The community has become just as much “home” as Toronto.”
+“We rented for many years and finally bought over ten years ago.
+The community has become home.”

-“It wasn’t until 2011, I decided to have a show,” says Williams.
+“It wasn’t until 2011 I decided to have a show,” says Williams.
 “I knew I wanted to do something in Biddeford Pool, but I didn’t know what.
 We ended up throwing a cocktail party for all our friends.
 Many friends had no idea I painted.
-Needless to say, it was a big success.”
+It was a big success.”

 This inspired her to want to go further with her painting and changed her focus from graphic design to painting.